-This session, we defeated harmful bills that would have especially targeted families that rely on Medicaid for their health care, LGBTQ Coloradans, and immigrants.
-We also brought a health perspective to issues not normally associated with health care, and spoke out against injustice.
+This session, we defeated harmful bills, brought a health perspective to issues not normally associated with health care, and spoke out against injustice.

 Our in-depth reports are based on comprehensive quantitative and qualitative research and information gathering.